19hours/sg-statutes/Acts/Moneylenders Act.md

 (c) carries on the business of moneylending in Singapore through an agent who is a licensee or an exempt moneylender.

-(3A) Without prejudice to the generality of subsection (1), a person assists in a contravention of subsection (1) if —
+(3A) Without prejudice to the generality of subsection (1), a person assists in a contravention of section 5(1) if —

 (a) he collects or demands payment of a loan on behalf of a person whom he knows or has reasonable grounds to believe is carrying on a business in contravention of section 5(1);